toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 to determine the actual hardware limitations (and, by extension, the optimal default values for that particular adapter model).

-In any case, realising the default behaviour was kind of like coming home after having bought a new sports car with a V8 engine, only to discover that the manufacturer had only bothered to install a spark plug in *one* out its of eight cylinders.
+In any case, discovering the default UCS behaviour was kind of like coming home after having bought a new sports car with a V8 engine, only to discover that the manufacturer had only bothered to install a spark plug in *one* out its of eight cylinders.
 It's truly a *terrible* default!
 If someone at Cisco ever reads this, I'd strongly suggest that the default behaviour would be simply to enable the maximum number of queues supported by the hardware in question.